 Agency Appropriations.
-Federal funding for most Corps civil works activities is provided in annual Energy and Water Development appropriations acts or supplemental appropriations acts.
-At times these acts also have included Corps authorizations.
+Federal funding for Corps civil works activities is provided in annual Energy and Water Development appropriations acts or supplemental appropriations acts.
+Annual Corps civil works appropriations have ranged from \$4.5 billion to \$5.5 billion in the last decade.
+An increasing share of the agency's appropriations is used for operations and maintenance.
+Another trend has been increasing emergency supplemental appropriations.
+From 1987 to 2013, Congress appropriated \$32.2 billion in Corps supplemental funding.
+Of this funding, \$30.8 billion came through acts passed between 2003 and 2013.
+This funding was more than half of the Corps' regular appropriations from 2003 through 2013 (\$55 billion).
 In part because of competition for funds and because Corps authorizations outpace appropriations, many authorized activities have not received appropriations.
 There is a backlog of more than 1,000 authorized studies and construction projects.
 In recent years, few new studies and new construction activities have been in either the President's budget request or enacted appropriations.